 We run each benchmark with at least two different scales and one problem size, except FT, which is only run with 16 processes.
-One VM is run on each physical machine, and it is configured as described in Section 5.4.
+One VM is run on each physical machine, and it is configured as described in Sect.
+5.4.
 The test cases with 8 processes are running within 2 VMs and 4 processes started in each VM.
 The test cases with 9 processes are run with 4 VMs and 2 or 3 processes per VM.
-Test cases with with 16 processes have 4 VMs with 4 processes per
+Test cases with 16 processes have 4 VMs with 4 processes per VM.
+We report each benchmark's Mop/s total result for both native and with VNET/P.